NinjaBee/StorieStream/README.md

   - Disabling an account should send a notification email that the site is having issues
   - "BL" the account should

-#### Complete Milestone 1.0 by _Thursday, March 30th, 2018_
+#### Complete Milestone 1.0 by Tuesday April 3rd
-- One view/app to upload text
+- ~~Create editing app~~
-- One view/app to view and scroll along text set to a path.
+- View/app to view and scroll along text set to a path.

 #### Milestone 1.1 _Friday, March 30th, 2018_
-- Add view/page that holds unfinished projects
+- Add view/page that holds unfinished projects _possible this is included in the model that uploads content to be edited_
 - Add library apps for Author StorieBeds and Reader Pebble Collections
 - Make sure library apps have genre filtering capacity/tagging capacity

 #### Complete Milestone 1.2 by _Monday, April 3rd, 2018_
-- Add editing view or modify upload area to be an editing area + upload area
+- Add editing view or modify upload area to be an ~~editing area + upload area~~
 - Add ability for author to set path.
 - Make sure author can work on multiple projects/select projects.